How to Get Free High Quality Backlinks

 Website A ---link---> Website B

 So what does this backlink mean?
-It means that when Google crawls Website A and starts sifting through its content to determine its quality, relevance, and where it will show up in the search results it will spot the link to Website B. Once its done ranking Website A the search spider will quickly take a look at Website B to ensure the link is relevant and, assuming it is, make a note to increase Website B's rank the next time it crawls around that corner of the web.
+It means that when Google crawls Website A and starts sifting through its content to determine its quality, relevance, and where it will show up in the search results, it will spot the link to Website B. Once its done ranking Website A, the search spider will quickly take a look at Website B to ensure the link is relevant and, assuming it is, make a note to increase Website B's rank the next time it crawls around that corner of the web.
+After all, if Website A is referencing it and ranks well, then Website B must be an authoritative source.

-So more backlinks means more traffic from the search engines.
+So, more backlinks will mean more traffic from the search engines.
 More traffic means more money, assuming that is the purpose of your website.
-So more backlinks means more money!
+So, more backlinks will mean more money!
 Or maybe just more people looking at what you made.

 Have You Ever Purchased Backlinks?